Rotor ship: Buckau

 Assisted by Albert Betz, Jakob Ackeret, and Ludwig Prandtl, Flettner constructed an experimental rotor vessel; October 1924 the Germaniawerft finished construction of a large two-rotor ship named Buckau.
 The vessel was a refitted schooner which carried two cylinders (or rotors) approximately 15 m high, and 3 m in diameter, driven by an electric propulsion system of 50 hp power.

 Buckau sailed from Danzig to Scotland across the North Sea in February 1925.
 The ship could tack (sail into the wind) at 20–30 degrees, and the heeling forces on a rotor were less than the forces on conventional bare rigging hence the rotors did not give cause for concern in stormy weather.
 The ship was renamed Baden Baden after the German spa town and on 31 March 1926 was sailed to New York via South America, arriving in New York Harbor on 9 May.

 Some sources claim that the ship had proved inefficient on these voyages, that the power consumed by spinning 15-metre tall drums was disproportionate to the propulsive effect when compared with conventional propellers.
+"The idea worked, but the propulsion force generated was less than the motor would have generated if it had been connected to a standard marine propeller."

 That view stands in contrast to others that claim that due to the impressive performance, Buckau was put into service to carry bulk cargo across the North Atlantic and the Baltic sea.
 On 31 March 1926, Buckau, now renamed Baden-Baden sailed to New York via South America, the 6,200 nautical mile voyage across the Atlantic used only 12 tons of fuel oil, compared with 45 tons for a motor ship of the same size without rotors, arriving in New York harbor on 9 May.

 The latter assessment seems to be more accurate, as the outcome of the Buckau experiment, resulted in the development of the next rotor ship, Barbara.